FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 The schemas here implemented adapt to the NOMAD data structure: the hierarchy is composed by instances of Sections, Subsections and Quantities (data fields).

-The users can follow the info in this repo to build their own schema for their experiment :thumbsup:.
+The users can follow the info in this repo to build their own schema for their experiment 👍.

 Further explanations on NOMAD are availbale in the [official documentation page](https://nomad-lab.eu/prod/v1/staging/docs/index.html)